lh3/OpenHGL/index.md

 # list all files (there are tens of files in total)
 aws s3 ls --no-sign-request --recursive s3://openhgl

-# dowload a file (24.8MB in size)
+# download a small sample file (24.8MB in size)
 aws s3 cp --no-sign-request s3://openhgl/misc/mtb/mtb152.tar.gz .
 ```
 If you are not familiar with aws-cli, you can [browse][aws-open] the files,
 find their links and download with `wget` or `curl`.

-Alternatively, you can download primary data [from Zenodo][zenodo].
-However,
+Alternatively, you can
+download primary data [from Zenodo][zenodo].
+However, due to limited space
-due to limited space provided by Zenodo, derived files (e.g. FM-index in the
+provided by Zenodo, derived files (e.g. FM-index in the static format) are not
-static format) are not available.
-Downloading from Zenodo is much slower than
+available.
+Downloading from Zenodo is much slower than from AWS.
-from AWS.

 ## <a name="usage"></a>Using OpenHGL Data